 Residence hall disciplinary conferences parallel the process of the Office of Student Conduct disciplinary conferences.
 Students who allegedly violated the Student Code of Conduct will be sent a written statement outlining the alleged violations, the procedures to resolve the complaint, and the possible range of consequences.
 Students have three business days to set up an appointment for a disciplinary conference with the Coordinator of Residence Education/Graduate Assistant of the residence hall that the alleged violation took place in.
 During the disciplinary conference, the student may present relevant information and witnesses and respond to the information presented in the disciplinary conference.
-The Coordinator of Residence Education/Graduate Assistant shall determine whether the student is responsible for the violations with which he or she is charged with.
+The Coordinator of Residence Education/Graduate Assistant shall determine whether the student is responsible for the violations with which they were charged with.
 The determination shall be made on the basis of whether it is more likely than not that the accused student violated the Student Code of Conduct.
 If the student is found responsible for violating the Student Code of Conduct, the Coordinator of Residence Education/Graduate Assistant will determine the sanction which ranges from disciplinary reprimand, the issuance of fines, community service, loss of housing priority points, or any educational sanctions deemed appropriate and consistent with the violation(s).
-Students have the right to appeal to the Director of Residence Life and Housing or the Program Manager following similar appeal guidelines found under Student Conduct Programs on page 75.
-The appeal must be received within five business days upon receipt of the fine, otherwise the appeal is forfeited.
-The student will need to, state the grounds in which he/she is appealing, and with an explanation.
-The Director of Residence Life and Housing or the Program Manager may affirm, reverse, or modify the sanctions originally assessed based on the information collected from the Coordinator of Residence Education/Graduate Assistant and the appellant.
-The decision made by the Director of Residence Life and Housing or the Program Manager is final.
+Students have the right to appeal to the Director of Residence Life and Housing following similar appeal guidelines found under Student Conduct Programs.
+The appeal must be received within five business days upon receipt of the decision letter, otherwise the appeal is forfeited.
+The appeal is to be submitted by completing an online appeal form which can be found at this address: http://www.gallaudet.edu/residence-life-and-housing/appeals.
+The student will need to, state the grounds in which one is appealing, and with an explanation.
+The online appeal form will be sent to the Director of Residence Life and Housing for review.
+The Director of Residence Life and Housing may affirm, reverse, or modify the sanctions originally assessed based on the information collected from the Coordinator of Residence Education/Graduate Assistant and the appellant.
+The decision made by the Director of Residence Life and Housing is final.